23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 Order of Enjoyment

-There’s no strict order in which to enjoy meze dishes, but starting with lighter options like salads and yogurt-based meze is a common practice.
+There’s no strict order for enjoying meze dishes, but starting with lighter options like salads and yogurt-based meze is standard.
 Progress to heartier, warm dishes like Patlıcan Şakşuka or Köpoğlu, saving the spicier or more intensely flavored dishes for later.

 Beverage Pairing